-3.12.1 REDUCTION-IN-FORCE
+3.15.1 REDUCTION-IN-FORCE

 The Company is interested in its growth and productivity.
-Accordingly, it will attempt to avoid cutbacks and reductions-in-force whenever feasible.
+Accordingly, it will attempt to avoid cutbacks and reductions in force whenever feasible.
 However, the Company may determine that a reduction in the workforce is warranted due to lack of work, reorganization, or other considerations.

-3.13 TRANSFERS
+3.16 TRANSFERS

-The Company posts positions on the company website.
+The Company posts positions on its website.
 Any employee who is qualified for an open position may apply.
-It is the employee's responsibility to monitor this site and express their interest in applying for the new position.
+It is the employee's responsibility to monitor this site and express interest in applying for the new position.

-There are times when it may be needed to move a position to a subcontractor in order to meet teaming or contractual obligations.
-This may result in termination from the Company with an immediate rehire with the subcontracting company.
+There are times when a position may need to be moved to a subcontractor to meet teaming or contractual obligations.
+This may result in the Company's termination with an immediate rehire with the subcontracting company.

-All normal processes for termination will apply and the termination will be considered as a position elimination which will be noted in the personnel file.
+All normal termination processes will apply, and the termination will be considered a position elimination, which will be noted in the personnel file.
 If the employee does not wish to move to the subcontracting company, they are not obligated to accept the position and will be terminated from the Company.

 Employees are free to request transfers to other positions if they become available or are possible.
-While management will consider transfers, the decision will ONLY be made when management believes the transfer is in the best interest of the customer and the Company, and does not represent a risk to performance, morale, or safety.
+While management will consider transfers, the decision will ONLY be made when management believes the transfer is in the best interest of the customer and the Company and does not represent a risk to performance, morale, or safety.
 Likewise, the Company may offer or require transfers when in the best interest of the Company.

-3.14 Disability Accommodations (ADA & ADAAA)
+3.17 Disability Accommodations (ADA & ADAAA)